alex-lt-kong/emailer/README.md

 ```
 export PYTHONPATH="$HOME/bin:$PYTHONPATH"
 ```
-and them import and use as a ordinary Python package
+and them import and use as an ordinary Python package
 ```
 import emailer.emailer as em